AztecProtocol/engineering-designs/docs/mempools/dd.md

 - We drop all txs that share nullifiers with nullifiers from the mined blocks
 - We update the balance of fee payers and drop txs that can no longer be paid
 - We drop all txs with a computed max-block-number equal or lower than the mined one
-- We drop all txs that no longer fit in a block due to gas limit, and that have a base fee lower than the new block's

 Note that we should not be dropping them, but rather pushing them to the side to reincorporate them in case of a reorg.
 But we will dismiss this for now.